es42289/Faster-Big-Data-Analysis/README.md

 # Faster Big Data Analysis

-I am working on a project which requires the analysis of a ~4.5GB FileGDB.
-This GDB contains a feature class which needs to be joined to a CSV which is 3.5 GB.

-These files sizes are not uncommon and do not even constitute big data to most, but it can present challenges to an analysist tasked with analysis.

 Working with the file in ArcGIS Pro or with a standard Python approach is cumbersome.

 ArcGIS Pro is an amazing tool but there are many reasons why one would want to code a solution rather than rely on a GUI.